jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

 -----

-I add a test to see all the :ref:`attributes<what is a class attribute?>` of the application
+I add a test to see all the :ref:`attributes<what is a object attribute?>` of the application

 .. code-block:: python
   :lineno-start: 7